replica455/Watchdog-RTL-to-GDSII-Flow/README.md

 # Title:
-### Design and RTL to GDSII Flow (180nm Technology) implementation of Single Stage Watchdog Timer using Open Source EDA Tools
+### Design and implementation of Single Stage Watchdog Timer using Open Source EDA Tools and RTL to GDSII Flow in 180nm Technology